-- If the local child and adolescent psychiatry department does not have a mentor available, the student may contact the AACAP Department of Research, Training, and Education for assistance in connecting with a child and adolescent psychiatrist mentor of compatible clinical interests.
+- If the local child and adolescent psychiatry department does not have a mentor available, the student may contact the AACAP Department of Research, Grants, and Workforce for assistance in connecting with a child and adolescent psychiatrist mentor of compatible clinical interests.

-The student's mentor must be an AACAP member.
+The student's mentor must:

 - If the fellowship takes place in a clinical setting, clinical assignments may include responsibility for part of the observation or evaluation, conducting interviews or tests, use of rating scales, and psychological or cognitive testing of patients.
 The fellowship also should include discussion of ethical issues in treatment.

 - If the fellowship takes place in a research setting, research assignments may include responsibility for part of the observation or evaluation, developing specific aspects of the research mechanisms, conducting interviews or tests, use of rating scales, and psychological or cognitive testing of subjects.
 The fellowship also should include discussion of ethical issues in research including protocol development, informed consent, collection and storage of raw data, safeguarding data, bias in analyzing data, plagiarism, protection of patients, ethical treatment of animals, etc. [NOTE: The data collection for the project must be IRB approved prior to May 1, 2024.]

 Upon completion of the training experience, the mentor should hold a closing interview with the student to discuss their work as well as future career plans.
 The student is required to submit a final paper summarizing the clinical/research training experience, a copy of the research poster presented at the Annual Meeting (if applicable), a thank you letter to the funder, and a program evaluation.
 The mentor should assist in the preparation of the final paper and research poster as well as provide guidance on the format and content of papers and poster presentations.